smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/AutomlClassifier.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in the AutomlClassifier model.
 The definition of each parameter is as follows.

-- "target" : Sets the name of the column that has the target value for the classification prediction model in the table.
+- "target" : Sets the name of the column that has the target value for the classification prediction model.

 __EVALUATE USING Query Statement Example__

-Examples can be found in [Create Classification Model using Auto-ML](/en/tutorials/thanosql_ml/classification/automl_classification/).
+Examples of EVALUATE USING queries can be found in [Create Classification Model using Auto-ML](/en/tutorials/thanosql_ml/classification/automl_classification/).

 ```sql
 %%thanosql